jeminism/ros2plot/README.md

 ### Prerequisites
 - ROS2 (e.g., Jazzy or later) installed and sourced.
 - Python 3.8+ with pip.
+- For colcon compilation, ensure environment has:
+    - setuptools
+    - colcon-common-extensions

 ### Dependencies
 - asciimatics